rayfrankenstein/AITOW/README.md

 “Developers [under scrum] are incentivized to get it done as quickly as possible and if they start to present multiple steps [in the form of epics] their managers will be likely to acuse them of overengineering the system so they just try to do it all at once.”--nautilus12, [https://news.ycombinator.com/item?id=18642845](https://news.ycombinator.com/item?id=18642845)

 ---
+"I was dropped into a complex government program that was 3 years in to a 5 year disaster that was absolutely destroyed by the endless need for each team to demo "something" every sprint.
+The goals were a lofty mountain, but for every sprint it was easier to go downhill for each team.
+Even worse, there were multiple contracts with teams working for different companies so it was in no one's interest to make other teams look good.
+It eventually was the disaster I immediately assessed it would be and fortunately I was able to shift away from the disaster quickly.
+This program wound up making the news for multiple reasons -- none of them good."--laughingskeptic, [Agile is Killing Software Innovation, Says Moxie Marlinspike (theregister.com)](https://developers.slashdot.org/story/24/08/09/1418217/agile-is-killing-software-innovation-says-moxie-marlinspike)

+---
 "Agile is a conveyor-belt sort of methodology, because continuous discovery and continuous delivery, appear to sound like, just the same - an idea metamorphing into a product, streamlined, so that contributions happen in micro-parts, from start to finish.
 However, Agile is not suited for Software Engineering primarily because the time to actually contribute a micro-part varies enormously, piece-by-piece, for the same stuff, unlike all other industries and business domains.
 Sometimes it takes 10 hours to write just 10 lines of code, although it was originally planned as a 1 hour task, and nobody willfully wants to hear that, so communicating that is the first in a long chain of problems - why did the conveyor-belt pause for 10 hours, we were supposed to deliver a month ago !!!"--SweetStrawberry4U, [Okay people don't like Agile, what's the alternative?](https://www.reddit.com/r/SoftwareEngineering/comments/16ifv63/okay_people_dont_like_agile_whats_the_alternative/)

 ---
 "I have seen busy and misguided development caused by skipping the design phase.
 These projects are moving without bottlenecks, but never really land.

 In my opinion, skipping the design phase is a big mistake.
 This is where trade offs are weighted against each other, and where we distinguish software engineering from hacking."--transducer, [Bottlenecks that paralyse agile software development](https://www.reddit.com/r/programming/comments/1ckv0ce/comment/l2ply4q/)

+---
+"There are always interdependent units and I think the main issue is when we broke down those units into smaller tasks and then transfer the individual task to be implemented in isolation.
+There should always be someone that own that unit as a whole even if his job is only to answer architectural questions.
+A unit is assigned to one team (ad hoc or fixed) and a person (if the members count is greater than 3) is directing the implementation.

+I still think that the team layout in The Mythical Man month is one of the best for software projects."--skydhash, [Moxie Marlinspike: Agile is killing software innovation (theregister.com)](https://news.ycombinator.com/item?id=41208627)

+---
+"Had to do it at a company and thank god we fought against daily standups, but the constant retrospectives, the useless breaking down of tasks into subtasks and ranking how long it’ll take just for the benefit of the non technical manager and nobody else… I admit it was so bad I never wanted to work for a company after that."--baby, [Moxie Marlinspike: Agile is killing software innovation (theregister.com)](https://news.ycombinator.com/item?id=41208627)

 ---
 "I am a senior engineer and I still haven't experienced the mythical 'scrum done well'.
 Every single project that attempts scrum ends up burning people out eventually.
 The main cause is that it's a grossly leaky abstraction that forces people to micromanage themselves."--mkl95, [https://news.ycombinator.com/item?id=31533420](https://news.ycombinator.com/item?id=31533420)